 If you’re not a gambler, we always love the duelling pianos at Paris or New York, New York.

 Today is the first day of the road trip.
-We explore some of the towns along Route 66 before ending at the Grand Canyon South Rim for sunset.
+We picked up the hire car from Las Vegas Airport and toured through some of the towns along Route 66 before ending at the Grand Canyon South Rim for sunset.

 You can take guided tours of the dam, but it’s probably best to admire the engineering marvel from the Mike O’Callaghan-Pat Tilman Memorial Bridge.